carpenn/haute/docs/deployment/before-you-start.md

 7. ✓ Generate an impact report comparing new vs old premiums
 8. → A human reviews the impact report and approves

-**In Radar terms:** CI/CD replaces the "click Deploy and hope for the best" workflow with an automated safety process that catches problems before they reach production.
+CI/CD replaces manual deployment with an automated safety process that catches problems before they reach production.

 The CI/CD system runs on a service like **GitHub Actions**, **GitLab CI/CD**, or **Azure DevOps Pipelines** - you don't need to install anything on your machine.
 Haute generates all the configuration files for you.